 CO is created when fuel from a source like oil or coal only burns partially.
 Appliances like a gas furnace, water heater, and car engine are capable of emitting and leaking CO.
 This can happen especially if the appliance or vehicle has some sort of deficiency.
 In the case of a furnace, a CO leak can stem from a crack in the heat exchanger.

 Since CO produces zero odors and colors, you’ll have to rely mainly on bodily symptoms, such as:

 - Loss of consciousness

-- Reduced indoor air quality; the air may feel stale or stuffy
+- Reduced indoor air quality; the air may feel stuffy

 Serving Puyallup, Sumner, Orting, Graham, Bonney Lake, Tacoma, Pierce County, Parkland, Waller & Summit